-All chemicals were purchased from Sigma Aldrich (Gillingham, UK).
-Acetonitrile solvent was dried by reflux over CaH2 and collected by distillation.
-Tetrabutylammonium tetrafluoroborate Bu4NBF4 was prepared following a literature method39 and used for all experiments as electrolyte.
-Monomers 1 ([NBu4]2[Mo6O18NC6H4NC4H4]) and 2 ([NBu4]2[Mo6O18NC6H4CCC6H4NC4H4]) were synthesised by procedures previously developed and published by our group.40
+All Chemicals.
+Chemicals were purchased from Sigma-Aldrich (Gillingham, UK).
+Acetonitrile solvent was dried by reflux over CaH_2 and collected by distillation.
+Tetrabutylammonium tetrafluoroborate (Bu_4NBF_4) was prepared following a literature method39 and used for all experiments as the electrolyte.
+Monomers 1 ([NBu_4]2[Mo_6O{18}NC_6H_4NC_4H_4]) and 2

+([NBu4]2[Mo6O18NC6H4CCC6H4NC4H4]) were synthesized by procedures previously developed and published by our group.40

-All electrochemical experiments were performed under nitrogen by using a Schlenk line or glove box and performed using the Autolab PGSTAT302N potentiostat/galvanostat module (Metrohm) with three electrode system.
-The glassy carbon (GC) working electrode was polished using polycrystalline Diamond suspension 3μ m and 1μ m respectively and then alumina 0.3μ m.
-The counter electrode was Pt and Ag or Ag/AgCl were used as a reference electrode, where the ferrocene (II/III) couple (Fc/Fc+) is at 0.43 V versus Ag/AgCl.
-Cyclic voltammetry experiments were performed using three compartments cell.
-Electrodeposition experiments were performed by cyclic voltammetry at potential range from -0.2 to 1.8 V, using glassy carbon (GC), fluorine tin oxide (FTO) glass and Pt electrodes immersed in dry acetonitrile with 0.1 M Bu4NBF4 electrolyte, 7×10^{-4} M POM derivative monomer 1 or 2, and 3×10^{-4} M pyrrole.
+All Electrochemical Experiments.
+Electrochemical experiments were performed under nitrogen using a Schlenk line or glovebox and performed using an Autolab PGSTAT302N potentiostat/galvanostat (Metrohm) with a three-electrode system.
+The glassy carbon (GC) working electrode was polished using polycrystalline diamond suspensions 3 and 1 μ m sequentially and then alumina 0.3 μ m.
+The counter electrode was Pt, and Ag or Ag/AgCl was used as a reference electrode, where the ferrocene (II/III) couple (Fc/Fc+) is at 0.43 V vs Ag/AgCl.
+Cyclic voltammetry experiments were performed using a three-compartment cell.
+Electrodeposition experiments were performed by cyclic voltammetry at the potential range from -0.2 to 1.8 V, using glassy carbon (GC), fluorine tin oxide (FTO) glass, and Pt electrodes immersed in dry acetonitrile with 0.1 M Bu4NBF4 electrolyte, 7×10^{-4} M POM derivative monomer 1 or 2, and 3×10^{-4} M pyrrole.

-Electrochemical impedance spectroscopy (EIS) measurements were carried out using -0.9 to 1.5 V potentials at current range 1 mA with a frequency range from 10 to 106 Hz, to evaluate the charge transfer resistance and electrolyte diffusion of 10 deposition-cycles co-polymer films on GC electrodes.
-The electrolyte was dry acetonitrile with 0.1 M Bu4NBF4, reference electrode Ag wire.
+Electrochemical Impedance Spectroscopy (EIS) Measurements.
+Electrochemical impedance spectroscopy (EIS) measurements were carried out using -0.9 to 1.5 V potentials at current range 1 mA with a frequency range from 10 to 10^6 Hz, to evaluate the charge-transfer resistance and electrolyte diffusion of copolymer films with 10 deposition cycles on GC electrodes.
+The electrolyte was dry acetonitrile with 0.1 M Bu_4NBF_4 , and the reference electrode was Ag wire.

-Galvanostatic charge-discharge experiments were performed on GC electrodes coated with 10 deposition cycle films of PPy, PPy-1 and PPy-2, using a potential range of 2 to -2 V against an Ag wire pseudo reference electrode.
+Galvanostatic Charge-Discharge Experiments.
+Galvanostatic charge-discharge experiments were performed on GC electrodes coated with 10-deposition-cycle films of PPy, PPy-1, and PPy-2, using a potential range of 2 to -2 V against an Ag wire pseudo reference electrode.
 The electrolyte was 0.1 M Bu4NBF4 in dry acetonitrile.

-EQCM measurements used a carbon-coated 6 MHz quartz AT-cut crystal electrode ($\emptyset = 6.0 \text{ mm}$) immersed in dry acetonitrile with 0.1 M Bu4NBF4 electrolyte, and 7 × 10-4 M POM derivative monomer 1 or 2, and 3 × 10-4 M pyrrole.
+EQCM Measurements.
+EQCM measurements used a carbon-coated 6 MHz quartz AT-cut crystal electrode ($\emptyset = 6.0$ mm) immersed in dry acetonitrile with 0.1 M Bu4NBF4 electrolyte, 7 × 10^{-4} M POM derivative monomer 1 or 2, and 3×10^{-4} M pyrrole.

+Scanning Electron Microscopy (SEM) and Transmission Electron Microscopy (TEM) Measurements.
 SEM and TEM measurements were performed using high-resolution TEM at the Leeds EPSRC National Nanoscience Facility (LENNF).
-Sample preparation involved the use of FEI Nova200 dual beam SEM/FIB fitted with a Kleindiek micromanipulator and operated at 30 keV (5 keV for final cleaning) with beam currents between 5 and 0.1 nA, technique for cross-section TEM (for both film thickness determination and bulk morphological studies).
+Sample preparation involved the use of FEI Nova200 dual-beam SEM/FIB fitted with a Kleindiek micromanipulator and operated at 30 keV (5 keV for final cleaning) with beam currents between 5 and 0.1 nA, technique for cross-section TEM (for both film-thickness determination and bulk morphological studies).
 By taking advantage of the combination of FIB with an SEM, it was possible to have high-resolution images for the surface of the polymer films.
-SEM images and EDX analysis were also measured at UEA using Philips CM200 FEGTEM fitted with a Gatan SC200 Orius CCD camera and an Oxford Instruments 80 mm2 EDX SDD running AZtec software.
+SEM images and EDX analysis were also measured at UEA using a Philips CM200 FEGTEM fitted with a Gatan SC200 Orius CCD camera and Oxford Instruments 80 mm2 EDX SDD running AZtec software (Scheme 2)